gkisalatiga/gki-salatiga-plus/README.md

 # gki-salatiga-plus
 The developmental project of GKI Salatiga's mobile church application

+## Documentation

+### Deep link URI pattern handling

+The application is designed to handle URLs matching `gkisalatiga.org` URI with `https` scheme.

+The application specifically use the `https://gkisalatiga.org/plus/deeplink` URI pattern to handle navigations and patterns for internal uses (e.g., notification user-click action).
+This means we assume the path `/plus/deeplink` should not exist in `gkisalatiga.org`'s actual website root, so that we can handle internal intent deep-linkings.

 ## To-Do

 - [X] Add splash screen at launch